Niminem/Crawly/README.md

 # Crawly
 A fast, high-level web crawling & scraping framework for Nim.

+## PAUSING DEVELOPMENT HERE FOR NOW 2/2/25
+**Pausing development for Crawly to finish scrappy version of the SEO Spider for company.**

 ## Directory Structure (temp notes)

 This is likely to change.
 Currently doing some experimenting with combining multi-processing, threads, and